-Because your vote is advisory, it is not binding on the Company or the Board of Directors.
+Because your vote is advisory, it is not binding on the Company or the Board.
 However, the Compensation Committee values the opinions that our stockholders express in their votes.
 The Compensation Committee will review the results of the stockholder votes on the Say on Pay Proposal and consider whether to recommend any changes or modifications to the Company's executive compensation policies and practices as a result of such votes.

-The Board of Directors unanimously recommends that the stockholders vote, on an advisory basis, "FOR" this proposal.
+The Board of Directors recommends that you vote, on an advisory basis, "FOR" this proposal.